-Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for single-family residential.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Moderate Density Residential, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
-No extension of infrastructure is proposed as a part of this future land use map amendment.
+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.

 6. Preserves open space and natural lands and provides for public open space and recreation needs.